Catherine Claude

-Catherine Claude (23 December 1924 — 23 August 2000), nom de plume of Catherine Piermont, née Jeanne Guillaud, was a French novelist, essayist and literary critic, and former president of the Writers' Union of France.
+Catherine Claude (23 December 1924 — 23 August 2000), nom de plume of Catherine Piermont, née Jeanne Guillaud, was a French novelist, essayist, literary critic and former president of the Writers' Union of France.

 Biography

 Youth

 Jeanne Guillaud's parents met in the French Communist Party, and her childhood was shaped by her parents' continued engagement with the party.
 After the onset of the Spanish Civil War, her father joined the International Brigades in 1936, dying the following year at the Battle of Teruel.
 After the Republicans were defeated, a young Spanish refugee lived with Guillaud and her mother until World War II.

 World War II

 She studied at Lycée Stendhal in Grenoble.
 She was close to her French teacher, Colette Audry (1906-1990), who published several novels after the war and whose influence probably played a role in her vocation as a writer.

 She joined the French Resistance in 1943 in the immigrant workforce (MOI), an organization of the Communist Party gathering immigrants, the most active in the Resistance in Grenoble in 1943.
 She fought under the authority of Charles Wolmark, who was arrested by the Gestapo and shot and killed in Charnècles.
 While in the Resistance, she met Claude Henriot, whom she later married.

 She later took the pen name Catherine Claude, based on the false identities of her and her husband.
 Until May 1944, she was in charge of developing in the lycées of Grenoble another organization dependent on the Communist Party, the National Movement Against Racism.
 She was sent to Lyon in May 1944 and to Marseille, where she joined Claude.